jcoppieters/smartsocket/README.md

 ### v5.4.1 - 07/08/2020 - bug fixing
 - sending -1 to moods not 0/1 (we don't do long on/off in homebridge)

+### v5.5.0 - 18/09/2020 - Display names
+- store displaynames and types in the config
+- startup from config
+- no platform if not all masters logged in

 ### Todo
 - setup openstack server